johnnyryan/Verity/README.md

 Adding "/verify" at the end of an LM Studio query will check answers from one LLM against different LLMs and an NLI that have been trained in a different way, and have different blind spots.

+"/verifydeep" also repeats the same question x2 (deep) or x5 (deeper) times at higer temperature and checks whether the original claims survive across re-samples. "/verifydeeper" adds scoring of answer tokens, exposing low confidence predictions.

 "/second" produces a second opinion and presents differences between LLMs.
 More commands below.

-Two additional commands: /verifydeep and /verifydeeper, add two more layers of protection.

-/verifydeep repeats the same question x2 (deep) or x5 (deeper) times at higer temperature and checks whether the original claims survive across re-samples.

-/verifydeeper scores answer tokens, exposing low confidence predictions.

 ---